Clinical IVF Training and Sign-Off

 | Oocyte warming | Oocyte Warming and Post-Warm Assessment | Retain local device instructions, timing, denudation status, and insemination timing after warming. |

-| ICSI helper skills and setup | Micromanipulation Setup, ICSI Dish Preparation, Needle Handling, and Witness Readiness | Can be a stand-alone training SOP or a linked work instruction under the ICSI program. |
+| ICSI helper skills and setup | Micromanipulation Setup, ICSI Dish Preparation, Needle Handling, and Witness Readiness | Can be a stand-alone training SOP or linked work instruction under the ICSI program. |

 | Sperm immobilization for ICSI | Sperm Immobilization and Selection for ICSI | Keep local sperm selection criteria, immobilization method, and handling standards in the SOP. |